 The Civil Code of Québec provides for the impediment or systematic opposition by some directors, which cause the Board no longer being able to act according to the majority rule or to another proportion provided in the declaration of co-ownership.
 In such circumstances, the other directors may act alone, as regards conservatory acts.
 They may also act alone in respect of acts that require prompt action, subject to the court's authorization.

 If the situation persists and the administration of the syndicate is seriously impeded, the court may also render various orders as appropriate, depending on the circumstances (article 341 of the Civil Code of Québec, 2nd paragraph).
+However, it should be noted that this rule of law is an exceptional remedy, which must be used with great care and above all by ensuring that all and each of the conditions giving rise to it have been strictly observed.

 It is not uncommon that directors are not available to attend board meetings.
 Virtual meetings are expected to become common place, thereby reducing traveling.
 In this regard, the government has introduced, through Bill 103, the possibility of holding board of directors meetings virtually.
 This bill came into force on December 9, 2021.
 The Civil Code of Québec was amended by inserting the following article: